luismcontreras/alto-bgp-communities/draft-contreras-alto-bgp-communities-01.md

 the associated destinations.

 On the other hand, the ALTO Protocol is based on IP prefixes.
-When considering queries to IP prefixes, it could be the case that those queries apply for IP addresses associated to the same topological element.
-This is for instance the case of aggregation nodes in the
-Network (such as BNG or PGW) which have associated a number of IP prefixes (that can evolve along the time).
+When considering queries to IP prefixes, it could be the case that those queries apply to IP addresses associated to the same topological element.
+This is for instance the case of aggregation nodes in the network (such as BNG or PGW), which have associated a number of IP prefixes (that can evolve along the time).
 The same response will be obtained from an ALTO server for all the prefixes associated with such a node, since the topological information is essentially the same.

-For assisting an efficient usage of ALTO resources in this kind of situations, the usage of BGP Communities simplifies the process by reducing the number of queries to ALTO server, but also by smoothly absorbing the modification of prefixes for a given aggregation node.
+For assisting an efficient usage of ALTO resources in this kind of situations, the usage of BGP Communities simplifies the process by reducing the number of queries to the ALTO server, but also by smoothly absorbing the modification of prefixes for a given aggregation node.

 ## Usage of BGP Communities in ALTO